 Sometimes, it is just easier to see things on a bigger screen.
 Whether it be spreadsheets or your latest campaign.
 Having a secondary monitor set up can really make the difference.

 The sound quality can also be better through a monitor than your laptop.
 So, if you really want some immersive gaming then this might be the way to go.
 This can also extend to other tasks that you want to complete.
+Alternatively, you could also get yourself a great gaming PC under 500 for a superior gaming experience.

 You may want to have a screen running a movie in the background whilst you get some work done or have a series on whilst you are gaming.
 There are an array of applications for a second monitor system and you may find that you don’t want to switch back.